 As you can see, writing great station descriptions is a very valuable skill to have as a broadcaster.
 In many cases, your promotion opportunities rely on your station description, so it is important to really put the time and effort in to write an engaging description.
 A vague and generic description does nothing for your station, in fact, it can really negatively impact people's first impression of your station.
 So, don't push off writing your station description any longer.
 Do yourself a huge favor and take a look at your "About" section on your station profile page to find ways that you can improve upon your description.

 If you are a Live365 broadcaster and would like to try your hand at writing a great station description, fill out our Featured Spotlight Station Submission Form for the chance to be a featured station on our blog and social media.
 (Duplicate station entries will only be featured once.
-Must have a Live365 Broadcaster account.)
+You must have a Live365 Broadcaster account.)

 See how many stations have joined the Radio Revolution at https://live365.com/listen.
 Keep up with the latest news by following us on Facebook (Live365 Official and Live365 Broadcasting) and Twitter (@Live365 and @Broadcaster365)!